 - The Sodankylä Museum of Local History and Culture is about 1.5 km from the town centre.
 The yard is full of very old Lapland buildings in fine condition and stands at the confluence of two big rivers.
 The Museum of Local History and Culture is open in the summer.
 Read more here.

 - The village of Kierinki was spared destruction in the Lapland War and it exudes a picturesque atmosphere.
-In Kierinki you can also find Highland cattle grazing in the fields.
+You can also find Kierinkin in Lapland Story Villages.

 - The Ulingasköngäs Mill is a handsome, two-storey log building which can be reached by a snowmobile track or a 2.6 km long walking route from beautiful Uimaniemi, in Unari.